What Are Your Chances of Being Audited by the IRS?

 If you receive a notice from the IRS, don't ignore it.
 You can rest assured that the IRS will not just go away.
 All contacts by the IRS should be handled promptly.
 Unless you are an accomplished IRS "fighter," you would be wise to seek professional assistance from the very first correspondence.

 Getting "chatty" with an IRS agent or providing information or documents which you were not asked to provide is ill-advised.
-Such excess information may expand the audit into areas which were not of initial interest to the agent.
+Such excess information may expand the audit into areas that were not of initial interest to the agent.
 Your attempts at being friendly with the agent may end up costing you more time and money than is necessary.

-On the other hand, the only taxpayers who need to fear the IRS agent are those who have cheated on their tax return or who can't provide the documents necessary to support the numbers on their return.
+On the other hand, the only taxpayers who need to fear the IRS agent are those who have cheated on their tax return or who can't provide the documents necessary to support the numbers on their returns.

 If your tax return looks unusual when compared to your prior-year tax returns or when compared to industry or occupational norms, there is a good chance that you will hear from the IRS.
 Your best defense against a potential audit is a properly prepared and properly documented tax return.
 If you haven't used a professional tax preparer before, now may be the time to engage one.